-63. Bolger's railing against Plaintiff fails to address other falsehoods created by her clients, imputed by them or republished by them, not only against Plaintiff but his intellectual property the "Males and the Law" section, for example:

-- a.
-Plaintiff belongs to "extreme right wing groups in the USA," - b. the "Males and the Law" section "really represents the margins," - c.
+- 55. Bolger's railing against Plaintiff fails to address other falsehoods created by her clients, imputed by them or republished by them, not only against Plaintiff but his intellectual property the "Males and the Law" section, for example: - a.
+Plaintiff belongs to "extreme right wing groups in the USA," - b. the section "really represents the margins," - c.
 Plaintiff is a "men's rights extremist," - d.
 Plaintiff is a "radical," - e.
-Plaintiff is "hardline," - f. the "Males and the Law" section is lacking "in research based tradition" with a "partisan approach," - g. the "Males and the Law" section is "lacking in academic rigor" - h. the "Males and the Law" section is "controversial," - i.
-Plaintiff has "links to extreme men's rights organizations,"

-j. the "Males and the Law" section is a "dangerous platform for anti-women views."
-64. Specifically for Defendant Shepherd, Bolger's rant against Plaintiff failed to address that Shepherd's libelous statements (First Am.
-Cmplnt. ¶¶ 179-182) were published to 1,750,000 readers (First Am.
-Cmplnt. ¶ 3).
+Plaintiff is "hardline," - f. the section is lacking "in research based tradition" with a "partisan approach," - g. the section is "lacking in academic rigor" - h. the section is "controversial," - i.
+Plaintiff has "links to extreme men's rights organizations," - i. the section is a "dangerous platform for anti-women views." - 56.
+Specifically for Defendant Shepherd, Bolger's rant against Plaintiff failed to address Shepherd's libelous statements published to 1,750,000 readers.
+(First Am.
+Cmplnt. ¶¶ 179-182).
+Shepherd's Attack Articles - 57.
+Defendant Shepherd wrote and published four attack articles on The Advertiser-Sunday Mail Messenger's interactive website that she and Advertiser knew would reach New York readers.
+(First Am.
+Cmplnt.
+Exs.
+C, E, F, H).